 Offered by credit unions and banks, credit builder loans are great loans for people who have little to no credit history.
 You borrow a small amount (say $1,000) and make payments on that amount for one to two years.

 Your payments are deposited into an interest-bearing CD or savings account, so you’ll get back a little more than you put in.
 However, note that you won’t have access to the funds until you’ve paid them in full.

-The only purpose of this type of loan is to build credit.
+The only purpose of this loan is to build credit.
 Think of it like getting a federal refund check after you’ve done your taxes.

 It shows up on your credit report as a loan, so every monthly payment you make takes down the remaining balance, and is reported to the credit bureaus as an on-time payment.

 The flip side to this is that it can hurt your credit if you don’t make those payments!
 Make sure you can make the payments before you sign up.